You’re doing a website makeover…or creating a new website from scratch. Your domain name will attract visitors, especially if you’re doing a makeover.

 (2) Create a simple giveaway (a/k/a lead magnet).
 Use a compelling title like, “5 Steps To Build A Bulletproof Retirement Plan”).
 Or “7 Guidelines To Choosing A Lawyer To Write Your Will.”
 Of course, you’ll need to be able to deliver on your promise.

 (4) Create a simple but attractive landing page website.
-These days you can use a simple program like Lead Pages.
-(I just got them and love them: so easy!)
+These days you can use a simple program like LeadPages.
 You can just set up a page via WordPress.

 (6) Want a little more?
 Set up a blog as your website.
 Lots of established service business owners never bother with a regular website and home page and they do just fine.

 Eventually, you can go ahead with a full website with the 4 essential pages.
 As a rule of thumb, you really need a website when you’ve got at least 10 clients (maybe 5 if they’re signed up for longer-term services, paying you 4 figures).
-And you’ll find many ways to get those clients before you invest heavily in a web site.
+And you’ll find many ways to get those clients before you invest heavily in a website.

-Ultimately, it’s not the style or your site or the visual impact.
+Ultimately, it’s not the style of your site or the visual impact.
 It’s the message you send.
 Most service business owners aren’t ready to define their message until they’ve seen a few clients … and gotten very, very clear on their foundation.

 I’m Cathy Goodwin.
 I create storytelling solutions that solve your marketing challenges.
 Download my free 7-step website planning guide, based on what I’ve learned about simplifying the website development process.
 Most people make it much too complicated!
 Click here.